 2. In a small saucepan, stir together 3/4 cup strawberries, water, and 1 tablespoon sugar.
 Bring to a boil, stirring occasionally.
 Boil for 4-5 minutes or until the strawberries cook down and are a jam-like consistency.
 You should have about 2 heaping tablespoons of cooked strawberries.
 Remove from the heat and cool 15 minutes.

 6. On low speed add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
-Do not overmix.

 8. Transfer the batter to the cake pan.
 Bake 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cake onto cooling rack.
 Cool completely.

-If using buttercream, store at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+9. Once cool, decorate with frosting of choice.
+Cover and store at room temperature for up to 2 days (buttercream only) or in the refrigerator for up to 1 week (buttercream and cream cheese).

 Notes